ArenRedd/arenredd.github.io/_posts/2025-05-28-arch-linux-cli-troubleshooting-and-grub-customization.md

 Rebooted…

 And there it was.
-My own custom GRUB menu, looking clean, colorful, and completely mine.
+My own custom grub menu, looking clean, colorful, and completely mine.

 # 🧪 Commands Recap